-Amoebic dysentery or amoebiasis is a serious infection of the intestines, caused by the parasite Entamoeba histolytica.
+Amoebic dysentery or amoebiasis is a serious infection of the intestines, caused by a parasite.

 The following symptoms can occur several days to weeks after the infection: